semlak/fcc_voting_app_flux/README.md

 git clone https://github.com/semlak/fcc_voting_app_flux
 cd fcc_voting_app_flux
 npm install
-webpack
+# that installs required modules and through the postinstall scripts also builds the app.
-#make sure you have an instance of mongodb running
+# Now, to run, make sure you have an instance of mongodb running, then start the application server
-node server.js

-#While developing, I typically invoke with "webpack && node server.js".
-#I don't currently have things configured correctly to watch for updates.
+npm start

 ```